 - The requests for tithes that did not appear to go to the orphans or the widows as the Bible decrees

-- And perhaps the biggest issue for me, the widespread embrace of the Southern Baptist Church by Blacks even though this church began because they wanted to continue to enslave Blacks.
+- And perhaps the biggest issue for me, the widespread embrace of the Southern Baptist Church by Black people even though this church began because they wanted to continue to enslave Black people.

 I mean, I just can’t get down with cognitive dissonance like that.
 So I left the church.
 I nurtured my sense of spirituality by reading directly from the Bible.
 I studied about the way it came to be constructed as we know it today.
 I learned about how missionaries used it as a tool for colonial domination.
 I even read the English translation of the Quran and was surprised to read about Jesus, Mary and Joseph because the Southern Baptist church I had gone to all my life long had insisted Christianity and Islam were two very distinct religions – and only one was true.

 When I look at Kim Burrell and Shirley Caesar, I see some of my own earlier ignorance.
 As a child though, I never volunteered to preach or proclaim myself someone touched by God to preach to others.
 Around age 19, I read the Bible in its entirety for myself and I became free of some of the reckless, outright lies the church taught in the name of religion.

 The Bible is Not Perfect